dhanekom/dbmigrator/README.md

 # dbmigrator

-An app that helps individuals and teams to easily upgrade database structures.
+A Go based application that helps you migrate database structures.

 ![](/docs/images/demo.gif)